DC293/DC293.github.io/_machine_learning/K-means_clustering.md

 - How many groups should the data be separated into?
 - How do we measure similarity between data points?

 In K-Means, similarity is usually measured using Euclidean distance, which is simply the straight-line distance between two points.
-More information on how this distance is calculated can be found in the [measuring distance page](../Distance).
+More information on how this distance is calculated can be found on the [measuring distance page](../Distance).

 ## Process overview
 The algorithm follows a simple iterative process: